 Facilitate the signature process with the external collaborator

-An Authorization Agreement (also referred to as a Collaborative Agreement) may be used under certain circumstances to document the cedeing of IRB oversight to a particular IRB when a human subjects study has external collaborators engaged in the conduct of the research.
+An Authorization Agreement (also referred to as a Collaborative Agreement or Reliance Agreement) may be used under certain circumstances to document the cedeing of IRB oversight to a particular IRB when a human subjects study has external collaborators engaged in the conduct of the research.

 Working with External Collaborators